jdspeech/papers/README.md

 We published 4 papers in Interspeech 2020, the papers are as followings.

+**The JD AI Speaker Verification System for the FFSVC 2020 Challenge**

+Ying Tong(JD AI Research), Wei Xue(JD AI Research), Shanluo Huang(JD AI Research), Lu Fan(JD AI Research), Chao Zhang(JD AI Research), Guohong Ding(JD AI Research) and Xiaodong He(JD AI Research)

+Abstract: This paper presents the development of our systems for the Interspeech 2020 Far-Field Speaker Verification Challenge (FFSVC).
+Our focus is the task 2 of the challenge, which is to perform far-field text-independent speaker verification using a single microphone array.
+The FFSVC training set provided by the challenge is augmented by pre-processing the far-field data with both beamforming, voice channel switching, and a combination of weighted prediction error (WPE) and beamforming.
+Two open-access corpora, CHData in Mandarin and VoxCeleb2 in English, are augmented using multiple methods and mixed with the augmented FFSVC data to form the final training data.
+Four different model structures are used to model speaker characteristics: ResNet, extended time-delay neural network (ETDNN), Transformer, and factorized TDNN (FTDNN), whose output values are pooled across time using the self-attentive structure, the statistic pooling structure, and the GVLAD structure.
+The final results are derived by fusing the adaptively normalized scores of the four systems with a two-stage fusion method, which achieves a minimum of the detection cost function (minDCF) of 0.3407 and an equal error rate (EER) of 2.67% on the development set of the challenge.

 **Efficient WaveGlow: An Improved WaveGlow Vocoder with Enhanced Speed**

 Wei Song(JD AI Research), Guanghui Xu(JD AI Research), Zhengchen Zhang(JD.com), Chao Zhang(University of Cambridge), Xiaodong He(JD AI Research) and Bowen Zhou(JD AI Research)